Introduction: Why This Painting Matters to This Day

 The Public Reaction: Outrage and Reputation

 When at the Paris Salon in 1884, Portrait of Madame X generated an incredible and furious public outburst.
 The pose and the costume were labeled indecent and obscene by audiences and critics alike.
-Madame Gautreau’s reputation was indeed the other thing elevating the perception that she was flaunting her erotic desires, thereby driving the painting into a public spectacle.
+Madame Gautreau’s reputation elevated the perception that she was flaunting her erotic desires.
+This drove the painting into a public spectacle.

 Sargent painted what he thought was an impressive and dignified portrait.
 He was sufferably bruised.
 His career suffered the most.
 He refused to take the painting out of the show, but he did make improvements to silence his disgruntled critics.

 The strap of the dress was repainted, but the original version can still be glimpsed by x-ray examination.
-The difference between the original and the current state of the artwork has been observed as a distinct underlying layer when examined under X-rays.
+A distinct underlying layer shows the difference between the original and the current state of the artwork.
+This was observed when examined under X-rays.

 In the end, the uproar pushed him to England and later to the United States.
 His career would eventually blossom anew in those countries.